Payment is encrypted and safely processed using a SSL protocol.

 Official Travel Agency in Europe

-We offer you a fabulous Namibia Photo Tour, from May 15th to 28th, 2021.
+We offer you a fabulous Namibia Photo Tour, from May the 26th to June the 9th, 2021.
 A marvelous photo adventure, that will take us into one of Africa’s most beautiful destination.
 A unique trip for landscape, wildlife, portrait and even night photography lovers.
 Anywhere we go in Namibia, something spectacular will be waiting for us!

 Africa is always an extraordinary destination for photography, and among all the options there, Namibia is certainly one of the best.
 Located at the continent Southwest, between the Atlantic Ocean and the Kalahari Desert, is one of those destinations where anyone wants to go.
 That privileged location, will be one of the reasons to get so much potential from a photographic point of view.

 As we have previously stated, Namibia will bring us countless chances for landscape, portrait, wildlife and even night photography.

 Firstly, we’ll have constant opportunities to photograph the incredible desert landscapes in Namibia.
 One of the best areas for that will be Sossusvlei.
 The colors of its dunes, their textures, their shapes, will bring us amazing and difficult to find photo opportunities.
 Kind of a paradise for landscape photography lovers.

 During all the trip, we’ll be focusing specially on sunrise and sunset, as well on golden hour.
 At those times, we’ll normally have the best light moments of the day.
 However, this will be particularly important in the Sossusvlei Sand Dunes.
 The light will create really special moments, bringing incredible scenes, as the sun goes up or down in the sky.